Get,

 • It may show anti-diarrhoeal property

-• It may help with malaria4
+• It may help with malaria

-• It may help lower skin damage)
+• It may help lower skin damage

 • It may show anti-helmintic property (kills parasitic worms)

-• It may show anticancer property5
+• It may show anticancer property

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)